rlope265/ShellHacks2020-AutoNation-Challenge-Using-Google-Vision-API/README.md

 ## Requirements:
 - Needs a virtual environment with Python 3.8
-- In this environment run this line in the command prompt/terminal: pip install google-cloud-vision -Files should be kept in same order, at the base folder of the virtual environment.
+- In this environment run this line in the command prompt/terminal: pip install google-cloud-vision
+- Files should be kept in same order, at the base folder of the virtual environment.

 ## Encountered Challenges / Solutions
 - Challenge #1: